buildpacks/rfcs/text/0000-pack-manifest-list-commands.md

      cnbs/sample-package:hello-universe-windows
 ```

-By default the command will create a manifest list in the local daemon using the docker media types [Version 2 schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/) with a content similar to:
+By default, the command will create a manifest list in the local storage using the docker media types [Version 2 schema 2](https://docs.docker.com/registry/spec/manifest-v2-2/) with a content similar to:

 ```json
 {